 Thus the church, as early as the first and second centuries, embraced a largely pagan view of marriage and sex.
 Institutionalized religion, following its first generation, absorbed some of the pagan dualism of Greece and pasted the label “sinful” on sex.
 Through the following centuries, that label stuck as moral standards throughout Europe were driven by the ever more dominant Roman Catholic Church.

 The view that marriage and sex were somehow evil and base—that sex must be used only to procreate—placed marriage in an impossible situation.
 It was robbed of a significant source of the joy and happiness that the union was intended to produce.
 Yet this was the kind of marriage that many of our forebears accepted as normal.

-This repressive “normalcy” promoted by traditional Christianity did not actually begin with the gnostics, however.
+This repressive “normalcy” promoted by Christianity did not actually begin with the gnostics, however.
 We find that the real source of this attitude is identified in the pages of the Bible and precedes gnosticism by several millennia.

 Back to the Beginning

 “In the beginning God created the heavens and the earth,” says Genesis 1:1.
 God created the physical environment, with land, atmosphere, seas, plants and animals, as a habitat for the pinnacle of His creation—humankind.
 He said, “Let Us make man in Our image,” and thus He created humans in His own image.
 This He did not say about any other aspect of the creation.